seth-griffin/seth-griffin.github.io/_posts/2025-12-11-introduction-arc-programming-language.markdown

 There is a sample application in blog.arc that can be read for more ideas about how to make more functional web applications

-arc.arc defines core functionality and can be studied to learn more about what arc can do out of the box
+<a href="https://raw.githubusercontent.com/arclanguage/arc-nu/refs/heads/arc/nu/lang/arc/3.1/arc.arc">arc.arc</a> defines core functionality and can be studied to learn more about what arc can do out of the box

 The following are some of the simpler functions included